taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "The Biononymous High Council believes that the Beasts were created by the WORLD GOV in order to provide them with a convenient excuse to station Peacekeepers in every Green Haven...now, the WORLD GOV has stationed at least 40 Peacekeepers at each Haven, and are **forcibly** taking 50% of our food!"*

 The scene has transitioned to the Central Hearth of the Automata, an enormous tree-house structure with an eSyrup-bubble ceiling.
 The sun above is not quite at its zenith.
-Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their subdermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
+Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their intradermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
 Asoka is kneeling and facing the gathered crowd of Automata with desperate supplication, as Iri sits on Asoka's shoulders, arms wrapped around Asoka's head and neck.
 Children openly stare at Iri and Asoka's strange clothing.
 Elders look troubled or angry, or both.

 Min addresses Nova Jatobá, currently serving as Head Councilor of Elders, around whom the curious crowd has gathered.